chwdt/vanmoof-tools/README.md

    + 0x3d2: Power level (copy, init from 0x316 & 0x7f)
    + 0x3d3: Power level high bit? (init from 0x316 >> 7)
 ```

+## update.py

+A simple cheasy update tool to send firmware packed with `pack` to the bike.
+This needs pymoof https://github.com/quantsini/pymoof to run.

+Use as a reference for the firmware update over BLE.

 ## Fun facts